Supermarket & QSR Layout Design Services

 1. Project intake

-Review the brief, site information, and operational requirements.
+Review the brief, site information, available drawings and operational requirements.

 2. Constraints review

-Assess the opportunities and limits of the site, including the practical realities of layout, access, circulation, and use.
+Assess the opportunities and limits of the site, including access, circulation, back-of-house requirements, services constraints and practical fit-out considerations.

 3. Layout development

-Develop a layout direction that aligns with the brief and the operational intent of the business.
+Develop a layout direction that aligns the site, departments, customer flow and operational intent.

 4. Review and refinement

-Adjust the layout based on feedback and decision-making.
+Adjust the layout based on feedback, practical constraints and client decisions.

 5. Final issue